ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 changing `Lifetime` (see {{msg-lifetime}}) of a Message will only affect a single Message on a single Connection.

-A new Connection created by Clone can get a framer assigned via the optional `framer` parameter of the Clone Action.
+A new Connection created by Clone can have a Message Framer assigned via the optional `framer` parameter of the Clone Action.
 If this parameter is not supplied, the stack of Message Framers associated with a Connection is copied to the cloned Connection when calling Clone.
 Then, a cloned Connection